Herbert Hoover High School (West Virginia): History

+Herbert Hoover High School first opened its doors in September 1963, following the consolidation of Clendenin High School and Elkview High School.
+The school began integrating 9th grade students during the 1992–1993 academic year.Historically, Herbert Hoover High School faced challenges with academic performance and was once considered among the lower-performing schools in West Virginia.
+In 2009, Mike Kelley was hired as the new principal, bringing a renewed focus on academic achievement and school culture.
+In recent years, the school has seen significant improvement, and as of 2022, it was ranked as the sixth-best overall high school in the state.

 During the 2016 West Virginia flood, the school building was damaged beyond repair on June 23, 2016 when the Elk River put 7 feet of water into the school.
-On July 21, 2016 the Federal Emergency Management Agency (FEMA) declared the building a total loss and the Kanawha County School Board began expedited plans for a new building, however several delays prevented the advancement of the project, and the new facility is not expected to be opened until approximately 2022.
+On July 21, 2016 the Federal Emergency Management Agency (FEMA) declared the building a total loss and the Kanawha County School Board began expedited plans for a new building, however several delays prevented the advancement of the project, and the new facility is expected to be opened in August 2023.
 For the 2016–17 school year, students shared space, via a split schedule, with Elkview Middle School.
 This involved each group attending school for four-and-one-half hours per day with reading and homework assignments.
 A temporary campus of modified mobile home-type units known as "modulars" was constructed adjacent to the middle school, and a normal schedule was resumed for the 2017–18 school year.
 FEMA provided the modulars and will fund approximately 75 to 80% of the cost for the new building.
 The old, damaged building was demolished in September 2018.

+Following the destruction of the original school building during the 2016 West Virginia flood, a new state-of-the-art campus was constructed.
+The new Herbert Hoover High School officially opened to students in August 2023.